 Come at the same question another way.
 A related issue with this device is why it appears only in Prisoner of Azkaban, and vanishes from the later novels.
 Such a trinket could come in very useful in (say) Deathly Hallows, after all, and its disappearance rather smacks of an author, anxious not to paint herself into an impossible corner plotting-wise with one too many magical get-out-of-narrative-jail-free cards, nudging this extraordinary item under the carpet with her toe.

-Now Rowling is the kind of writer who pays attention to her fans, and later HP books quite often include incidental details papering-over the cracks in her earlier worldbuilding that those fans have pointed out.
+Now Rowling is the kind of writer who pays attention to her fans (at least, in some respects): which is to say, later HP books quite often include incidental details papering-over the cracks in her earlier worldbuilding that those fans have pointed out.
 Harry Potter and the Cursed Child (2016), for instance, reveals the previously unmentioned 'Croaker's Law' that limits time-turners to a maximum backtime-travelling of five hours (any longer, we're told, would create ripple effects that would harm either the time traveller or time itself; although of course the plot of Cursed Child depends upon an extraordinary and illegal time turner that takes us back many years, so at the same time as filling that worldbuilding divot Rowling gouges out another).
 As for the 'why not use time-turners in the battle of Hogwarts?' puzzle: in Half-Blood Prince Hermione reads a newspaper account of an accident at the Ministry of Magic, in which a cabinet containing all the time-turners in the world has been destroyed.
 On account of the turners' special properties, the cabinet falls, shatters and repairs itself endlessly in a rather neat temporal short-circuit, that happens to keep them conveniently out of the way of the remainder of the plotting Rowling has to do.

 She hasn't plugged all such internal coherence gaps, I think.
 (Why is Hermione in Prisoner of Azkaban so tired all the time?
 We're told it's because, using the time-turner, she's doing twice as much school work.
 But she has a time-turner!
 Why doesn't she use it to do twice as much school work and get twice as much sleep?)
 But the longer I go on with this kind of nit-picking, the more you get the sense that I'm missing the point.
 You're right: I am.
 Hermione's time-turner has its manifest role in the plot, but it has a much more resonant and powerful latent role in the thematic through-line of Prisoner of Azkaban as a novel; which is why it appears in that novel only, and isn't needed for later installments.
 That's because Prisoner of Azkaban brings one of the main themes of the series as a whole into a particular dramatic focus.
 I'm talking about the relationship between the parental generation and the children who succeed them.
 Harry misses and idolises his parents.
 As the novels go on he discovers his Dad was a bit of a bully when he was Harry's age.
 In Azkaban, threatened by Dementors, Harry is saved by somebody casting a patronus spell: a stag.
 He thinks this is his father, except obviously it can't be, since his father is dead.
 At the end of the novel it turns out that it was he himself, time-returned, who saved himself.
 Wendy Doniger is right about how forceful and touching this scene is: